Overview

 Background

-A feature of these headache and facial pain conditions is that they substantially worsen at certain times of day; this can interfere with daily activities, work and sleep.
+A feature of these headache and facial pain conditions is that they worsen at certain times of day; this can interfere with daily activities, work and sleep.

 Targeting the molecular clock to treat headache and facial pain

 Professor Cader and colleagues have shown that the cryptochromes play a key role in pain responsiveness.
-They have also demonstrated that a chemical that acts on the cryptochromes to make them more stable can reduce pain responses.
+They have also found that a chemical that acts on the cryptochromes to make them more stable can reduce pain responses.

 This will give new insight into the mechanisms underlying the circadian rhythm of pain, and a possible new approach to treatment.